-As well as core units in the fundamentals of research-led creative practice, critical contexts for creative writing, and Sydney as a cultural centre, we offer a wide range of specialised units, including Workshops in Poetry, Fiction,and Non-fiction Writers @ Work, and Major Movements.
+As well as core units in the fundamentals of research-led creative practice, critical contexts for creative writing, and Sydney as a cultural centre, we offer a wide range of specialised units, including Workshops in Poetry, Fiction and Non-fiction, as well as Writers at Work and Major Movements.

 Throughout their degree, students work in small groups with distinguished staff and visitors to extend and deepen their skills, their thinking, and their engagement with the work of others.
 As well as coursework, all master's students undertake a substantial, individually supervised creative project and participate in a lively calendar of readings, talks and symposia.